Gluconeogenesis: Dispelling the Keto Fearmongering

 The first observation in these studies was that people struggle to eat that much protein, even from processed powders.
 The second observation was that the participants did not gain weight or body fat despite consuming more calories.
 This is because the body struggles to convert dietary protein to body fat.

-The downside is that protein powders and all the food products that contain them won’t provide you with the same array of nutrients as whole foods.
-While they provide heaps of amino acids per calorie, they don’t provide a high level of vitamins and minerals as their whole food counterparts.
+The downside is that protein powders and all the food products that contain them won’t provide the same array of nutrients as whole foods.
+While they provide heaps of amino acids per calorie, they don’t provide a high level of vitamins and minerals as their whole-food counterparts.

 Perhaps most importantly, powders don’t provide the same satiety as whole-food protein sources.
 Whey protein is a ‘waste’ product produced during the cheese-making process.
 Because it is already highly processed, your body doesn’t need to do much work to convert it to usable energy.
 Thus, dietary-induced thermogenesis is much lower for protein powders than minimally processed forms of protein found in whole foods.

-As always, do whatever you can to prioritise nutrient-dense whole foods and use supplementary protein powders as a last resort.
+As always, prioritise nutrient-dense whole foods and use supplementary protein powders as a last resort.

 Is Too Much Protein Bad for My Kidneys?